Pat Grigadean

 “But I am blind,” said Punjab.
 “I have no point of view.”

-Again, the elephant answered Punjab’s thought.
+Again, the Amethyst answered Punjab’s thought.
 “Don’t worry, my little friend, you are perfectly safe.
 I would not be much use to the circus if I could not work and laugh at the same time.
-It’s just that when you said you had no point of view… Oh, Little Punjab, don’t you know that being blind is a point of view?”
+It’s just that when you said you had no point of view… Oh, Punjab, don’t you know that being blind is a point of view?”

 Amethyst continued: “Point of view is only the place from where each of us experiences things.
-Usually you walk along the ground.
+Usually, you walk along the ground.
 Perhaps your eyes do not tell you things, but your feet and your ears do.
 You know your world from that point of view.
 Right now, you are riding up here, right beside my eye.”

 This was news to Punjab since he’d never stopped to think about where the elephant’s eyes were.